Analysing and visualising bike-sharing demand with outliers: Capital Bikeshare data

-\paragraph{Exploratory analysis: Temporal variation.} In addition to daily usage patterns varying across space, there is also significant temporal variation.
-Figure \ref{fig:mean_var} shows that there are significantly different mean usage patterns and \gls{inter_daily_variance} for different days, months, and, to some extent, years.
-Here, we define inter-daily variance as the daily variability in the usage at a terminal at a given hour of the day.
+In addition to daily usage patterns varying across space, there is also significant temporal variation.
+Figure~\ref{fig-mean_var} that there are significantly different mean usage patterns and inter-daily variance for different days, months, and, to some extent, years.
+Here, we define inter-daily variance as the daily variability in the usage at a station at a given hour of the day.
+We present results here for only a single station as these mean and variance patterns can vary across stations, though similar differences between, e.g.~days are observed across most stations.
+This variation in patterns across stations motivates the functional regression model described in Section \ref{sec-func_reg}.